Letter to Brezhnev

 Letter to Brezhnev is a 1985 British romantic comedy film about working-class life in Liverpool, written by Frank Clarke and directed by Chris Bernard.
-It starred Alexandra Pigg, Margi Clarke, Alfred Molina, Peter Firth and Tracy Marshak-Nash (credited as Tracy Lea).
-Letter to Brezhnev presents Margaret Thatcher's high-unemployment Liverpool as a depressed and tough city fallen on hard times.
+It stars Alexandra Pigg, Margi Clarke, Alfred Molina, Peter Firth and Tracy Marshak-Nash (credited as Tracy Lea).
+Letter to Brezhnev presents Margaret Thatcher-era, high-unemployment Liverpool as a depressed and tough city fallen on hard times.

 Plot and themes

 Two young women from Kirkby, a rough suburb of Liverpool, Teresa and Elaine, meet two Russian sailors, Sergei and Peter, and hook up for a night of fun and frolics.
-Teresa is looking for sex and a smile, Elaine wants love, romance and the dream of a life far away from the grime of Liverpool.
+Teresa is looking for sex and a smile; Elaine wants love, romance and the dream of a life far away from the grime of Liverpool.

-Amongst other themes, it reflects the constraints on working class women's dreams.
-It also shows that many people do not get the chance to aspire to anything other than the humdrum lives they find before them as they walk away from school.
-Some of the characters worked in what they called "the chicken factory", a slaughterhouse.
+Among other themes, it reflects the constraints on working class women's dreams.
+It also shows that many people do not get the chance to aspire to anything other than the humdrum lives they find before them as they finish school.
+Some of the characters work in a chicken factory, a slaughterhouse.
 It also reflects hope and ambition as despite awful odds, the protagonists pursue their dreams.